pibico/pibicut/README.md

 ## Features
 Once installed, a new doctype 'Shortener' is generated.
 On searching the 'Shortener' Doctype you'll enter into the list of created shorten urls.
 You can create a new one, just click on New and enter the destination long URL.
 If you want, you can also insert a centered picture on the QR Code (the image must be in PNG format and white background, not transparent).

 As a result of saving the 'Shortener' Doctype, you will have a shorten url in the way http or https://site_name/MnOpQ.
 If you browse to this short url you will be redirected to the long url, the same is produced if you read the generated QR Code.
-Just try into the QR Code in the following picture.
+Just try reading the QR Code in the following picture.

 ![imagen](https://user-images.githubusercontent.com/69711454/134967286-d24c40f3-dfdb-457a-a1bf-0f0ae3deb054.png)